-- After you book a time slot, a calendar invite will be sent to your email automatically.
+• After you book a time slot, a calendar invite will be sent to your email automatically.
 You must accept this invite.
-Approx. 1 hour before our scheduled meeting a reminder with a Zoom link will be emailed to you. - If you plan to meet in person, you can ignore the Zoom link and head to his office.
-Please notify Lachlan that you intend to meet in person using the 'Additional Information' section of the Booking Tool.
+Approx. 1 hour before our scheduled meeting a reminder with a Zoom link will be emailed to you.

+• If you plan to meet in person, you can ignore the Zoom link and head to our offices.
+Please notify us that you intend to meet in person using the 'Additional Information' section of the Booking Tool.